Martin Angha: Arsenal

 He was with Arsenal as a youth player in their academy and reserves.
 Before Arsenal Angha played for FC Zürich and Grasshopper Club Zürich.
 Angha did admit that before signing for Arsenal there was interest from Chelsea, Manchester United, and German club Bayern Munich.
-After the 2011–12 season Angha made the most appearances for the Arsenal Reserves team, grabbing 22 matches while with the Reserves.
+After the 2011–12 season Angha made the most appearances for the Arsenal Reserves team, with 22 matches while with the Reserves.
 On 26 September 2012, Angha made his Arsenal first-team debut against Coventry City in the League Cup.
 On 4 December 2012, Angha made an appearance against Olympiacos in the Champions League, coming on as a substitute in the 83rd minute.

 1. FC Nürnberg

 On 10 April 2013, Angha agreed a summer move to German Bundesliga club 1.
 FC Nuremberg on a free transfer, signing a four-year deal.

 1860 Munich

-On 30 August 2014, Angha signed a three-year-contract with German 2.
+On 30 August 2014, Angha signed a three-year contract with German 2.
 Bundesliga club 1860 Munich.
-He made his debut on 14 September 2014 in a 1-2 away win against St. Pauli, where he played the entire match as a right back.
+He made his debut on 14 September 2014 in a 1–2 away win against St. Pauli, playing the entire match as a right back.